How much do courses cost?

 Is my ordination for life or do I have to renew?

-Active ministers must maintain affiliation with the Institute.
-You can maintain your affiliation as follows; Through regular annual financial support (pay it forward- support ongoing scholarship and financial support to others) to remain on the Minister Directory; Continuing on-going education (a minimum of one course per year with Institute); and/or Volunteering, developing a course for the Institute, or serving as a mentor for ministerial candidates.
+Active leaders must maintain affiliation with the Institute.
+You can maintain your affiliation as follows; Through regular annual financial support (pay it forward - support ongoing scholarship and financial support to others) to remain on the Leadership Directory; Continuing on-going education (a minimum of one course per year with Institute); and/or Volunteering, developing a course for the Institute, or serving as a mentor for other leadership candidates.